Chapter 7. Clustering and Segmentation in R

 Rod has long wanted to understand his customers better so this process will be rewarding for him.
 Which customers are the highest value?
 Does this exercise entail a simple calculation of the top N sales by customer?
 Is it the frequency of a customer purchase?
 Maybe it is a combination of factors.
 He turns to Duane, his SAP Sales and Distribution Analyst, for suggestions on how to approach this.
 Duane, having read this book, thinks immediately, “This is a task for clustering and segmentation!”

 Clustering is any one of several algorithmic approaches to dividing a dataset into smaller, meaningful groups.
 There’s no predetermined notion of what dimension (or dimensions) best allow that grouping.
 Practically speaking, you’ll almost always have some idea what dimension (or features) you want to analyze.
 For example, we have sales data and you want to know customer value.
 Well, clearly overall purchase history and dollar value is important.
-What about the frequency ...
+What about the frequency of a customer ...

 Get Practical Data Science with SAP now with the O’Reilly learning platform.